eirikb/extreme-sharepoint/Readme.md

   * Update list data.
   * Sleep for 5 seconds.

+## Client for players
+There is an [example client](https://github.com/eirikb/extreme-sharepoint/blob/master/demo/Client/Program.cs) in demos directory.
+This is not a very good client, but it will work to understand the concept and as a fallback in case everything else fails.
+Clients can be written in any preferable language in any environment, only need to respond to HTTP requests

 ## Hosting your own dojo

-Please see the [Avento branch](https://github.com/eirikb/extreme-sharepoint/tree/avento/Avento) from our last game at my work as an example.
+Please see the [Avento demo](https://github.com/eirikb/extreme-sharepoint/tree/master/demo/Avento/Avento) from our last game at my work as an example.
+This is the actual Extreme Startup I hosted at work.
+Note that questions are in Norwegian.

   1. Reference **Extreme-SharePoint.dll**
   2. Add your own question